betatim/deep-nlp-class/slides.md

   layer to do multi-class classification from scratch.
 * You will leave knowing how to use spacy and gensim for NLP tasks in a production setting.
-* You will know what reucrrent neural networks are and how to apply them to short sequences of text.
+* You will know what recurrent neural networks are and how to apply them to short sequences of text.
 * You will learn what word embeddings are and how to use them to build powerful models for text classification.
-* You will know how a seq2seq model works and able to train one to translate short documents.
+* You will know how a seq2seq model works and will be able to train one to translate short documents.
 * You will have ideas on computing document similarity.
 --